Find out if we can save you money on your mortgage today

 Some cheap mortgages have large set-up fees and some lenders offer a choice of a fee-free option that has a slightly higher interest rate.
 In general, the smaller the loan you are taking out and the shorter the period you expect to be on that deal (whether you anticipate moving or it’s a short fix period), the bigger impact fees will have, so consider the options carefully (online mortgage calculators can help).

-The optimum choice will vary considerably depending on personal circumstances, but an adviser from Embrace Financial Services will be able to guide you through these decisions.
+The optimum choice will vary considerably depending on personal circumstances, but an Embrace Financial Services adviser will be able to guide you through these decisions.

 YOUR PROPERTY MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.